jamesmacaulay/quantified/README.markdown

     require 'quantified/mass'
     require 'quantified/length'

+Add methods to Numeric (only plural, must correspond with plural unit names):

+    Mass.numeric_methods :grams, :kilograms, :ounces, :pounds
+    Length.numeric_methods :metres, :centimetres, :inches, :feet

-Then you can do things like this (singular methods aren't added to Numeric):
+Then you can do things like this:

     1.feet == 12.inches
     # => true